 One important document, Form I-864, the Affidavit of Support is a legally binding contract in which the family sponsor commits to providing financial support to the foreign relative beneficiary.
 This contract is enforceable for a considerable period of time and does not end by the termination of the family relationship.
 With so much required information, the Affidavit of Support can be a daunting obstacle for obtaining family-based permanent U.S. residence.
 Let us help guide you in this process.

-U.S. citizens who have married a foreign national, or are engaged to a citizen of another country can obtain visas allowing their husband, wife, fiancé or fiancée to legally enter the United States.
+U.S. citizens who have married a foreign national, or are engaged to a citizen of another country can obtain visas allowing their same sex or opposite sex husband, wife, fiancé or fiancée to legally enter the United States.
 This process is complex and where a couple intends to marry often impacts which visa category to choose.
 It is very important to consult with a trusted immigration attorney.

 If you wish to bring your fiancée into the United States to marry, you must file with the USCIS for a K-1 fiancé visa on his or her behalf for their lawful entry into the U.S. Children of the K-1 holder can also enter the U.S. with a K-2 visa.

 You must be a U.S. citizen to file.
 Your fiancée or fiancé must be a citizen of another country and physically outside the U.S. at the time of application.
 An individual can be issued a K-1 visa only after a petition is filed in the U.S. and has been approved, based on satisfactory evidence of the following:

 Marriage must take place within 90 days of your fiancée or fiancé entering the United States.
 We assist in all documentation, including proving to USCIS that the impending marriage is not a fraudulent means to gain U.S. entry by a non-citizen.
 Upon approval, you can proceed to file a green card (permanent residency) application on behalf of your fiancée or fiancé.